argoproj/argo-events/api/event-source.md

 </td>
 <td>
 <p>
-Username refers to K8s secret that holds the username.
+Username refers to the K8s secret that holds the username.
 </p>
 </td>
 </tr>